 An App with an Inclusive Approach

-We have developed the JMB App’s barrier-free program for our partially-sighted and blind visitors.
+We have developed the JMB App’s barrier-free program for our visitors with blindness or limited vision.
 The app can be used with a screen reader, and acoustic tactile instructions and audio descriptions enable a largely barrier-free visit to the museum.

 Visitors with hearing impairments are offered all audio content as read-along texts.
 This offer will be expanded for future versions.